Pringley/edb/README.markdown

         cd edb
         python3.4 bootstrap.py

-2. Fork this repository with the provided script.

-        script/fork

-    This creates your own personal version of the code on GitHub.
-Your changes will be applied to your own repo, then merged back in via a Pull Request (see below).

-3. Make each logical set of changes in a separate feature branch.
+2. Make each logical set of changes in a separate feature branch.

-    You can use the following shortcut script to create feature branches from the latest `master`:
+    Run the following commands to create a new feature branch (replace `NEWBRANCH` with the name of your feature):

-        script/newfeature NEWBRANCHNAME
+        git fetch origin
+        git checkout -b NEWBRANCH origin/master

     Make a commit for each individual change.
 Your commits will be saved to your local `NEWBRANCH`.